Skip to main content

 Safe Step: Best Walk-In Tub for Seniors

-We chose Safe Step as the Best Walk-In Tub for Seniors because it is the most affordable tub on the list (about $900 less than the next least-expensive brand) and has a great lifetime warranty for both the tub and installation.
-Only one other brand on this list, American Standard, offers a lifetime warranty on both tub and installation.
-We think Safe Step is a more affordable and accessible choice for older adults who may be on a budget.
+We chose Safe Step as the Best Walk-In Tub for Seniors because it is the most affordable tub on the list (about $900 less than the next least expensive brand) and offers a great lifetime warranty for both the tub and installation.
+We think Safe Step is a more affordable and accessible choice for older adults on a budget.

 Safe Step